mpirik/heroku-buildpack-nodejs-grunt-compass/README.md

 Specific changes
 ----------------
-This fork handles a unique problem with sails.
+This fork handles a unique problem with sails v 0.10.0;

 Due to recent changes with npm; sub-modules cannot include a parent's include modules.
 This build pack auto-includes grunt, and grunt-cli.
 Sails, REQUIRES grunt-cli is present.
 Rather then fork sails; this build pack will install grunt-cli as a dependency, install all the modules, and then move grunt-cli to sails.